rust-lang/rust/src/doc/rustc/src/platform-support/hermit.md

 ## Building the target

-You can build Rust with support for the targets by adding it to the `target` list in `config.toml`.
+You can build Rust with support for the targets by adding it to the `target` list in `bootstrap.toml`.
 To run the Hermit build scripts, you also have to enable your host target.
 The build scripts rely on `llvm-tools` and binaries are linked using `rust-lld`, so those have to be enabled as well.